stla/RCDT/README.md

 ![](https://raw.githubusercontent.com/stla/RCDT/main/inst/images/polygonWithHoleViridis.png)

-The colors are assigned to the triangles in the order they are given, but only after the triangle have been circularly ordered.
+The colors are assigned to the triangles in the order they are given, but only after the triangles have been circularly ordered.

 ## License